Biden pledges more military support for Central Europe, Lithuanian official says | Law-Order

 Biden pledges more military support for Central Europe, Lithuanian official says

-U.S. President Joe Biden on Thursday promised Central European NATO members more military support as concern grows over a Russian troop build-up on the border with Ukraine, Lithuania's presidential advisor said.
-Biden also reassured the allies that Washington would not reach any agreement with Russia about the region behind their backs, advisor Asta Skaisgiryte told reporters.
+U.S. President Joe Biden on Thursday promised Central European NATO members more military support as concern grows over a Russian troop build-up on the border with Ukraine, Lithuania's presidential adviser said.
+Biden also reassured the allies that Washington would not reach any agreement with Russia about the region behind their backs, adviser Asta Skaisgiryte told reporters.

 The U.S. president had spoken by phone to the leaders of NATO countries along the alliance's border with Russia, Belarus and Ukraine - Estonia, Latvia, Lithuania, Poland, the Czech Republic, Slovakia, Hungary, Romania, Bulgaria.
 "He said additional reassurance elements are possible in these countries, and additional military capabilities," Skaisgiryte said, without naming possible locations.